apache/metron/use-cases/forensic_clustering/README.md

 }
 ```

+### A Note About Similarity Hashes and TLSH

+Notice that we have specified a number of hash functions of `16` when constructing the similarity bin.
+I arrived at that by trial and error, which is not always tenable, frankly.
+What is more sensible is
+likely to construct *multiple* similarity bins of size `8`, `16`, `32` at minimum.
+* The smaller the number of hashes, the more loose the notion of similarity (more possibly dissimilar things would get grouped together).
+* The larger the number of hashes, the more strict (similar things may not be grouped together).

 ## Create the Data Loader

 We want to pull a snapshot of the cowrie logs, so create `~/load_data.sh` with the following content: